How to check if a file matches its proof

 What a match means

-If the fingerprints match, the file you checked is identical to the one that was originally registered.
-This confirms two things: the file hasn’t been altered, and it existed at the time shown on the record.
+If the fingerprints match, the file you checked is identical to the one originally saved.
+That confirms two things: the file hasn’t been changed, and it already existed at the time shown on the record.

-The verification page will also show when the proof was created and whether the blockchain confirmation is complete.
+The check page also shows when the proof was created and whether the blockchain confirmation is complete.

 - Match — the file is the same as the one on record.